profvjreddi/homepage/content/blog/internships-support-not-define.md

 This conversation about internships is really about something more fundamental: **who is driving your PhD?**

-The strongest students I've worked with found their direction through sustained engagement with problems that fascinated them, then used internships to deepen and validate that work.
+The strongest students all professors have worked with found their direction through sustained engagement with problems that fascinated them, then used internships to deepen and validate that work.
 The internship didn't tell them what to research.
 It gave them a richer context for the research they were already passionate about.

 That's the difference between internships supporting your research and internships defining it.